 With crypto currencies, you can run afoul of the IRS in a few surprising ways, so it pays to learn the rules.
 What's the big picture?
+If your employer or client pays you in crypto, that payment is taxable income.
 You report your transactions in U.S. dollars, which generally means converting the value of your cryptocurrency to dollars when you buy, sell, mine or use it.
 There are also rumblings that the FED is considering a FED Coin.